Rendered Fat is a superior fat that can be used to sear meats, create gravies and add flavor without adding in extra fat from other sources.

 Another way is to slow cook the fat until it renders out or to cook in the oven at 250 F to render the fat.
 This method is good for doing large batches.

 The next day the Fat will have solidified on the top while the meat is still submerged in the water.
-Scoop of the this fat and save for other uses.
+Scoop off this fat and briefly cook it in a pan to ensure all the water is cooked out.
+Allow to cool and refrigerate.

 The added benefit of this method is that since the meat stayed in the pot and submerged, it softens the meat which is desirable for things like Short Ribs, Stewing meats, or Soups.